 All persons involved in academic dishonesty will be disciplined in accordance with University regulations and procedures.
-For complete information on UTPB student conduct and discipline procedures consult the University's Handbook: Scholastic Dishonesty.
+For complete information on UTPB student conduct and discipline procedures consult the University's Handbook: Scholastic Dishonesty (Links to an external site.).

 This is information you will need throughout your academic career and the University Scholastic Dishonesty Policy states that you may receive a zero on the course work which could cause failure in the class and/or suspension or dismissal from the college.